lcottone-oss/Test/README.md

 # Test
-This is me lerning the commit changes.
+This is me learning the commit changes.